Optimal training of integer-valued neural networks with mixed integer programming: Results and discussion

-Figure~\ref{fig:exp1-test} shows how well the models generalize and compare them to the GD baseline (\emph{gd\_nn}).
+Figure~\ref{fig:exp1-test} shows how well our models generalize and compare them to the GD baseline.
 We see that with more data available, testing accuracy generally increases for every model.
 The max-correct model is erratic and performs worst of the models.
 The min-hinge and sat-margin models perform similarly and even slightly outperform GD, with increasing amounts of data.
+On the other hand, we see that there is no big difference in testing accuracy when comparing different parameter ranges for each model.

 Figure~\ref{fig:exp1-time} shows the evolution of runtimes with increasing amounts of data.
-It becomes clear that with more than 150 samples to train on, the solving time for min-hinge and sat-margin drastically increases.
+It becomes clear that with more than 200 samples to train on, the solving time for min-hinge and sat-margin drastically increases.
 Max-correct and GD, on the other hand, have very short runtimes.
+Here we see the biggest difference when comparing parameter ranges.
+It is clear that for different $P$ values, runtimes can vary.
+For the sat-margin model, there is a general trend that with larger ranges (i.e., $P=15$), the runtime is shorter than for constrained ranges (i.e., $P=1$).
+For the min-hinge model however, the shortest runtime is found with $P=7$, while with $P=15$ the runtime is even longer than for the binary model.